sisirasaruabey1996-stack/TrainYourThinking/README.md

 # TrainYourThinking 🧠
 > An AI-powered, full-stack interview preparation system built to crack
-> MAANG-level interviews — designed, built, and used by a DevOps engineer
+> Designed, built, and used by a DevOps engineer
 > transitioning into AI/ML with zero prior ML experience.

 ---